 In some cases, your doctor may recommend using ear drops after swimming.

 In some cases, your doctor may recommend using ear drops after swimming.
-Over-the-counter ear drops can help dry out your ears and reduce the risk of infection inside your ear.
+Over-the-counter ear drops can help dry your ears better and reduce the risk of infection inside the ear.

 Source link